twystidceed/AXE-MN-setup/README.md

 <li>Copy the entire line below and paste into your ssh session or vps terminal
 <li>git clone https://github.com/twystidceed/AXE-MN-setup.git && cd AXE-MN-setup && bash axe-setup-noswap.sh
 <br><br>
+<li><b> IF YOU ARE ALREADY USING MY SCRIPT AND ONLY NEED TO UPDATE TO NEW VERSION 1.2.0</b>
+<li>sudo rm -R AXE-MN-setup && git clone https://github.com/twystidceed/AXE-MN-setup.git && cd AXE-MN-setup && bash update.sh